LabyDev/KazeMBridge/README.md

 ## Auto-discovery

 The WF-RAC adapter advertises itself on the local network as an mDNS service of type `_beaver._tcp.local.` Home Assistant detects this automatically when KazeMBridge is installed, and will show a notification in the Integrations panel.
-You only need to confirm the IP address — no manual search required.
+You only need to confirm the IP address.

 ---